 If you want to steer clear of artificial sweeteners, fresh fruit continues to be a healthier and more natural way of sweetening your yogurt.
 You can even mix in unsweetened applesauce as a quick way to naturally sweeten your yogurt.

 - If you want the gut benefits from probiotics, choose a yogurt that contains live and active cultures.

 - Look for yogurts that are high in protein and low in carbohydrates.

 - Choose flavors that have no more than 10 g of sugar and 15 g of carbohydrates per serving.

 - Avoid yogurt with packaged toppings included.

-- Don’t buy yogurt without reading the nutrition facts.
+- Don’t buy yogurt without reading the Nutrition Facts label.

-As with most things, moderation is the key.
-The U.S. Department of Agriculture currently recommends that adults get three servings of dairy each day.
-Unsweetened plain or Greek yogurt could be a great way for people with diabetes to fulfill one or even two of these daily recommended servings, as well as to get a good dose of calcium and probiotics.
+As with most things, moderation is key.
+The United States Department of Agriculture currently recommends that adults get three servings of dairy each day.
+While this recommendation is controversial among some health experts, checking your blood sugar after eating yogurt is a great way to identify how yogurt affects you.
+Unsweetened plain or Greek yogurt could be a great way for people with diabetes to get a good dose of protein, calcium, and probiotics.